No Metallicity Preference in Fast Radio Burst Host Galaxies: Implications

 Our analysis shows that FRB host galaxies broadly follow the MZR of star-forming galaxies when properly weighted by SFR (\S \ref{s:result}).
 This is consistent with the trend reported by \citet{heintz20} based on seven hosts, although their sample size was limited and no volume-limited selection was applied to either the observed or comparison galaxies.
-Here, we extend the analysis to the largest to-date ($N=28$) volume-limited sample with a consistently selected control population.
+Here, we extend the analysis to the largest to-date ($N=27$) volume-limited sample with a consistently selected control population.

 Importantly, we do not find evidence for a sharp low-metallicity cutoff within our primary volume-limited sample ($0.01 < z < 0.48$, $M_r < -17.5$), suggesting that FRBs occur over a broad metallicity range.
 To test whether such a cutoff might exist below the luminosity threshold of this selection, we constructed an alternative, deeper volume-limited sample with fainter control galaxies ($0.01 < z < 0.17$, $M_r < -15.1$).
-Although this sample included fewer hosts ($N=11$ after BPT selection), the comparison showed the same result: FRB hosts still follow the SFR-weighted MZR of the control sample with high statistical significance ($p_{\mathrm{KS,SFR}} \approx 0.05$).
+This supplementary sample, not included in Table~\ref{tab:selection}, contains fewer hosts ($N=10$ with metallicity measurements after Steps~0--4), but the comparison yielded a similar result: FRB hosts still follow the SFR-weighted MZR of the control sample with a KS test p-value of $p_{\mathrm{KS,SFR}} \approx 0.05$, indicating a marginally significant consistency between the two distributions.
 This consistency demonstrates the robustness of our conclusion, likely due to the minimal contribution of low-luminosity (low-SFR) galaxies in the SFR-weighted comparison.

-Additionally, one of our sample FRB 20221029A outside the volume limit shows a remarkably low metallicity of $\Oabundance=8.04_{-0.03}^{+0.04}$, which is comparable to the lowest metallicities known for FRBs in dwarf hosts reported in the literature, such as FRB 20121102A \citep[$\Oabundance=8.0\pm0.1$;][]{bassa17} and FRB 20230708A \citep[$\Oabundance\approx 7.99$–8.3;][]{august25}.
+Additionally, one of our sample FRB 20221029A outside the volume limit (``no-volume-limit'' sample in Table \ref{tab:selection}) shows a remarkably low metallicity of $\Oabundance=8.04_{-0.03}^{+0.04}$, which is comparable to the lowest metallicities known for FRBs in dwarf hosts reported in the literature, such as FRB 20121102A \citep[$\Oabundance=8.0\pm0.1$;][]{bassa17} and FRB 20230708A \citep[$\Oabundance\approx 7.99$–8.3;][]{august25}.
 Together, these results indicate that FRBs could occur across a wide range of host metallicities, and that metallicity is unlikely to be a primary regulator of progenitor formation.